brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 This dashboard aggregates data from the Denver District Attorney Office's case management system, Action, stored and shared by the Colorado District Attorneys’ Council (CDAC).

+<a name="indicators"></a> We present data in eight sections, summarizing information about different parts of the prosecution process.
+In each section we present:

+1. General trends, an overview of cases and characteristics
+2. Indicators, selected from the menu of 55 [Prosecutorial Performance Indicators](https://prosecutorialperformanceindicators.org/) (PPIs), which are designed to measure capacity and efficiency, community safety and well-being, and fairness and justice.
+PPIs offer an array of metrics that can be tracked over time to inform decision making and policy development.

 <a name="sample size"></a> To address issues of small sample size, we implemented the following measures:

 1. Presented some data points annually instead of quarterly.